gutmox/vertx-eb-backpressure/README.md

-# vertx-boost
+# vertx Event Bus Backpressure

-vertx simple boost
+Vertx Proof of Concept to control backpressure to Redis using the event bus.

 ## Building and running using Bazel